Ironlenny/nasfs/README.md

 data in the background.
 No extra steps required.

 NASFS is currently in development, and at this point the filesystem logic has not been implemented.
-Basic mirroring and standared filesystem operations I hope to have implemented by January.
+Basic mirroring and standard filesystem operations I hope to have implemented by January.